fabric-testbed/teaching-materials/assignments/Exploring IPV6/README.md

 	- Run the Tutorial Notebooks
     	- In the left-hand column of JupyterHub, navigate to the Exploring IPv6 tutorial
-    	- Open and execute the CreateSlice.ipynb notebook
-   	 - Then open and execute the ExploringIPV6.ipynb
+    	- Then open and execute the CreateSlice.ipynb
-   	 - Then open and execute the Assignment.ipynb
+       	- Then open and execute the steps on ExploringIPV6.ipynb

 ## Overview of the Notebooks in this Tutorial